dedis/debugsync/README.md

 ## sync
 Package that helps debugging mutexes and workgroups in a distributed system.
 Any system deadlock will fire off after a defined timeout.
+This is a drop-in replacement for the sync standard library.